-We have made a list of the crème de la crème; the most luxurious hotels across the GCC region are as follows.
+We have made a list of the crème de la crème; the most luxurious hotels in the GCC region are as follows.

 Burj Al Arab, Dubai, United Arab Emirates